 He resides in Bergen County, NJ with his wife and daughter, and enjoys cooking, music, learning and fitness.

-Katarzyna Podolska is a 4th year ND student at the Boucher Institute of Naturopathic Medicine.
+Katarzyna Podolska is a 4th year ND student at the Canadian College of Naturopathic Medicine – Boucher Campus.
 Not only is she a full-time student, but a single mom of two young children, and a student representative for Bioforce Canada.
 Over the past four years Katarzyna has held several leadership roles such as: Boucher Naturopathic Student Association Secretary, Boucher Herb Club Secretary, and eventually went on to become President of the Boucher Herb Club.
 Katarzyna graduated from the University of Alberta with a Bachelor of Arts in Modern Language and Cultural studies (Spanish/Polish).

 Family is a top priority for Katarzyna and it was not going to be a reason to stop her from doing what she had always dreamed of, becoming a Naturopathic Doctor.
 Katarzyna started her first year of Naturopathic Medical School four months after giving birth to her second child.
 Many people doubted her and said she would never be able to complete her degree.
 With ten months remaining until graduation and having raised two children (6/4) she is the perfect example of what hard work and dedication can achieve if you set your mind to it.